daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 <br>
 **Figure 1**.
 System of matrix operations for a partnership with 6 assets and 3 partners.
 The first matrix is the probability Markov matrix, the second is the values/debts of each asset, and the third is the partner's total current ownership values/debts.
 <br><br>
 The next step is to shuffle the columns by all the indices' permutations, while doing so, recording the cumulative differences for all of the possible restructurings.
-The best restructuring occurs at the global minimum (which may turn up more than once, if repeated permutations exist).
-Voila, we have an "optimal" solution.
+The best restructuring occurs at the minimum stake change (which may turn up more than once, if repeated permutations exist).

-### How close can we get to the original partnership?
+### Model Flexibility

 ---